A large industrial building has a light wooden front with a sign reading "Wood Innovation research laboratory".

 To complete ongoing data collection of the in-situ performance of the WIRL building, temperature and humidity sensors were installed in two of the exterior wall assemblies and the building’s floor.
 In addition, gas and electrical energy use meters were installed to monitor the building’s energy consumption.

-This technical research report investigates what differences, if any, exist between the modelled energy consumption and building envelope performance of WIRL building following eight months of in-situ data collection.
+The WIRL building research report investigates what differences, if any, exist between the modelled energy consumption and building envelope performance of WIRL building following eight months of in-situ data collection.